 These are people that had done, said or written things that had an influence upon me, that made me consider new points of view or changed existing points of view from the foundation of my belief system.

-I’ll try to add a sample in video for most of them:
+I’ll try to add a sample in video for some of them below: